-The difference between bosons and fermions, for example, is a grand generalization which is not all that useful.
-We will prefer to talk about photons, electrons, protons, neutrinos, etcetera without getting lost in the nitty-gritty of, say, Dirac versus Majorana fermions.
-We will also explain superconduction without talking about Bose-Einstein condensates: Feynman's explanation of Schrödinger's equation as "the equation of motion" in a "superconducting electron fluid" is what it needs to be: concise and clear.
-So, yes, this will be a survivor's guide: I want you to avoid the mistakes I made, and that is to waste time on things you should not waste time on: stuff that is not useful, or plain wrong even.
+The difference between bosons and fermions is, likewise, a grand generalization which is not very useful - not at all, really.
+We will prefer to talk about the specifics of light- and matter-particles (photons, electrons, protons, neutrinos, etcetera) without getting lost in the mathematical metaphysics of, say, Dirac versus Majorana fermions.
+We will also explain superconduction without talking about 'Bose-Einstein condensates' or other metaphysical/mathematical concepts: Feynman's explanation of Schrödinger's equation as "the equation of motion" in a "superconducting electron fluid" is what it needs to be - very concise, very clear, and, therefore, very real.

+So, yes, this will be a survivor's guide: we hope this short paper might help you to avoid the mistakes we made, and that is to waste time on things you should not waste time on: stuff that is not useful, or plain wrong even.
 And then I will also try to highlight the little shortcuts or visualizations that may help you to get a much more intuitive grasp of things.
 Will I succeed?
 I do not know.
 That is for you to judge.
 Let us go for it.